 Negotiate the Price

 Some rental home owners will negotiate rates, and some will not.
-If they are unwilling to budge on a highly-desirable stay, try getting an additional night.
-Off-peak weeks will probably be negotiable more often than peak-season..
+If they are unwilling to budge on a peak-season trip, try getting an extra night.
+The off-season offers your greatest opportunity to make a deal for a reduced rate.

 - Cable and pay-per-view TV